 Two types of straight keys were used for CW transmission.
 One was the Speed-x square, chrome based type.
 The other was the tear- drop shaped, black wrinkle finish base variety.
 Keys were mounted on a clear plastic plate which straddled a rectangular hole located in a bay, at the right side of the operating desk.
 Electrical connections were made to the KEY input of the Remote Control Units next to the CSR 5A receivers.
 In HAIDA's case, it's suspected that the keys were hardwired into the RCU.

 |This key is the Speed-X Model 320-001 made by the E.F.
 Johnson Company and was used by the RCN during the 1950's and 1960's.
 The example in the photo was made in 1967 and the RCN part number was 114-320.
 (Photo courtesy of Morse Express )|

 |This is the box end for the above key.
 (Image courtesy Spud Roscoe)|

-Headphones that were in general use in the 1950's had bakelite earpieces cushioned by soft rubber coated pads.
-The two spring bands connecting the two earpieces was covered with stitched, tan coloured leather.
-Each headphone assembly bore two markings: MX- 41/AR and ANB-H-1.
+Headphones that were in general use in the 1950' had bakelite earpieces cushioned by soft rubber coated pads.
+The two spring bands connecting the two earpieces was covered with stitched, tan coloured leather Each headphone assembly bore two markings: MX- 41/AR and ANB-H-1.
 It is not known who manufactured these two specific models.
 By the 1962, the RCN switched over to headphones made by the TRIMM company.
 These did not have earpiece cushions.